🧡 Skip to main content🔍 Skip to search

 Overview

-In this tutorial we will perform a simple Windows file auditing, namely, auditing file deletion.
-We will set File & Folder Watcher to watch a directory for an event of file deletion.
-In case of such an event, the Directory Watcher will run a Task that contains the Send Email Action configured to send a notification email to network administrator with full path and name of deleted file (as well as the name of computer on which it took place).
+In this tutorial, we will perform simple Windows file auditing, namely, auditing file deletion.
+We will set the File & Folder Watcher to watch a directory for the event of file deletion.
+In case of such an event, the Directory Watcher will run a Task that contains the Send Email Action configured to send a notification email to the network administrator with the full path and name of the deleted file (as well as the name of the computer on which it took place).

 Create a Task

 How to create a Task?
 Open the Automation Workshop Manager and choose the New Task option from the File menu.
-Alternatively, press CTRL+N keyboard shortcut or choose New Task option from context menu in Task Pane.
-This will open Task Wizard, a step-by-step guide of Task creation.
+Alternatively, press the CTRL+N keyboard shortcut or choose the New Task option from the context menu in the Task Pane.
+This will open the Task Wizard, a step-by-step guide for Task creation.

 Add Folder Watcher